 The feedback given and received can be visualized in a graph within the Reporting page.
 Managers can filter by time range to view reporting for their team.
 This is important as it helps determine employee engagement.

 - The given graph will state the number of provided feedback to a group over a period of time.

 - The received graph will provide the amount of feedback a group has received over a period of time.

 The individual list below the graph helps managers determine precisely how much feedback was given and received by a given individual.
 These results can be exported through a CSV file if wished.

-Through the Auditing page, managers can get a more detailed view of how Feedback is being used on their team.
+Through the Feedback log, managers can get a more detailed view of how Feedback is being used on their team.
 Within the Feedback tab, managers can see the exact feedback provided for their team by selecting "View."
 Within the Individuals tab, managers will get an overview of the exact number of feedback a member of their team has given and received and values attached to the feedback.